My Story

 Here’s a couple of tunes I composed for one of my children’s games.

-Leadership and Mentorship I’ve spent the last third of my life leading and mentoring teams and organizations.
+Leadership and Mentorship I’ve spent the last half of my life leading and mentoring teams and organizations.

 Leadership I believe in servant-leadership, kindness, and empathy.